-Created in 1973, the Drug Enforcement Administration (DEA) is the primary law enforcement agency responsible for enforcing U.S. drug laws.
+Created in 1973 the Drug Enforcement Administration (DEA) is the primary law enforcement agency responsible for enforcing U.S. drug laws.
 The DEA investigates major drug offenders at the national and international levels with a focus on organized gangs involved in drug trafficking, violent offending, and money laundering.

 The DEA coordinates and works with Federal, State, and local agencies to investigate and assist in the prosecution of drug offenses spanning interstate and/or Federal jurisdictions.
-The DEA State and Local Task Force Program consists of approximately 200 state and local Task Forces.

-Altogether, agents of the Drug Enforcement Administration arrested 26,850 suspects in 2003.
-Not all were booked for violations of Federal law however; some were referred to U.S. attorneys for a prosecutorial decision while others were referred to a State prosecutor (see Chapter notes).
+The DEA State and Local Task Force Program consists of approximately 200 State and local Task Forces.5 Altogether, agents of the Drug Enforcement Administration arrested 27,454 suspects in 2004.
+Not all were booked for violations of Federal law; some were referred to U.S. attorneys for a prosecutorial decision while others were referred to a State prosecutor (see Chapter notes).

-Suspects arrested by DEA agents were predominantly white (70%), non-Hispanic (57%), male (84%), and U.S. citizens (77%).
-The greatest proportion of arrestees was between 21 and 30 years old (44%).
+Suspects arrested by DEA agents were predominantly -

-DEA web site, http://www.dea.gov/programs/ taskforces.htm (Accessed May 12, 2005).
+- white (68%)

+- non-Hispanic (58%)

+- male (84%)

+- U.S. citizens (76%)

+- between the ages 21 and 30 years (43%).

+Five percent of suspects were armed at the time of arrest, typically with a handgun (4%, data not shown).

-Cocaine was the predominant drug involved in arrests made by DEA agents, with cocaine powder comprising 24% of all arrests and crack cocaine, 14%.
-Twenty-one percent of DEA arrests involved methamphetamines; 21% involved marijuana; 8% involved opiates; and 10% involved other drugs or non-drug offenses.
-The majority of suspects arrested for each type of drug was white, with the exception of crack cocaine, for which the majority of suspects was black.
+Cocaine was the predominant drug involved in arrests made by DEA agents, with cocaine powder comprising 26% of all arrests and crack cocaine, 14%.
+Other drugs involved in arrests by DEA agents were -

+- methamphetamines (21%)

+- marijuana (21%)

+- opiates (8%)

+- other drugs or nondrug offenses (9%).

+For most drug types the majority of suspects arrested was white.
+The exception is crack cocaine, for which the majority of suspects arrested was black.

-The types of violations that suspects were arrested for were distribution or possession with intent to deliver, 36%; conspiracy, 34%; simple possession, 16%; and manufacturing or other offenses, 14% (figure 1.3).
+The types of drug violations that suspects were arrested for were -

+- conspiracy (35%) - distribution or possession with intent to deliver (34%) - simple possession (17%) - and manufacturing or other offenses (14%) (figure 1.3).

 Arrests by DEA agents were geographically concentrated.
-For example, the DEA-coordinated Southwest Border Initiative brings together multiple agencies (U.S. Attorneys, U.S. Customs, FBI) to target Mexico-based traffickers operating along the Southwest border.
-In 2003, one in ten DEA arrests occurred in a county directly adjacent to the U.S.-Mexico border (data not shown).
-Overall, four in ten DEA arrests in 2003 were made in four states: 12% in Texas, 11% in California, 11% in Florida, and 7% in New York (figure 1.4).
+For example, the DEA-coordinated Southwest Border Initiative brings together multiple agencies (U.S. Attorneys, U.S. Customs, FBI) to target Mexicobased traffickers operating along the Southwest border.
+Overall, 1 in 2 DEA arrests in 2004 were made in seven states:

+• Texas (11.2%)